Every human has a central energy channel

 In yoga anatomy, the sushumna nadi is the channel that connects the crown of the head to the pelvic floor.

-Alongside it, usually shown interweaving with chakras, are the ida and pingala nadis.
+Alongside it, usually shown interweaving between chakras, are the ida and pingala nadis.

 I experience them as one strong central channel.